jassics/cybersecurity-roadmap/common-skills.md

 Also, will not mention anything related to System or OS Security Architecture and it's design_

 ### 1. Understand Linux structure and its permission
 What I understand so far is that in whichever cybersecurity role you are, you would need to work with Linux machine directly or indirectly.
-So, why not to learn Linux basics as the first skill towards getting closer to cybsersecurity world.
+So, why not to learn Linux basics as the first skill towards getting closer to cybersecurity world.
 1. Understand how file structure and different permissions work.
 2. What are the commands related to permission changes, access controls etc.
 3. Where you can upload something malicious, what's this /tmp, /opt, /bin, /etc ...